alexpaul/Functions-Recursion-Call-Stack/README.md

 Recursion is defined as a function that calls iteself.

-> Recall: Whenever writing a recursive call the most important 2 factors are:
+> Recall: Whenever writing a recursive function the most important 2 factors are:
 > 1. The base case.
 > 2. The recursive call.